ERC-IIITH/Arduino-Library/CONTRIBUTING.md

 ```
 git checkout -b <branch_name>
 ```
+Note: This should always be done from the main branch which is up-to-date with upstream.

 3. Write your code in the new branch.
 4. Add the changes to the staging area using
 ```